Disclosures

 • Must be delivered to each client before or at the time of entering an advisory agreement

-• Must be updated annually within 120 days of the adviser's fiscal year-end
+• Annual brochure delivered to existing clients: within 120 days of the adviser's fiscal year-end (client delivery obligation)

 • Annual update must include a summary of material changes or an offer to provide the updated brochure